 Making maps of resilience and resistance as a method to gain knowledge about processes going on in the landscape and society.
 Inspired by rhizome thinking we make use of and connect all kinds of information – both the obvious and what is more obscure – that could be relevant to the process.

 Developing new ways of living on high latitudes demands a continuous experimental approach towards sustainability and survival.
 This means to incorporate flexibility and adaptability and to accept the conditions, limitations and possibilities given by nature and the landscape.
 The social and physical impacts of long winters are obvious and it is a challenge to create a new, modern city that is so susceptible to seasonal changes.
 A corresponding issue is the variable light condition, from the lack of midwinter light to the summer midnight sun, which opens up the possibility of using light not just for ambiance and experience, but also as an integrated and deliberate part of the urban space.

 For centuries, the people of Kiruna have overcome the challenges of living under marginal northern conditions by respecting and assimilating with nature.
 The relocation of Kiruna provides a unique opportunity to experiment with the creation of even more sustainable ways of urban inhabitation in the northern landscape.

-The project was realised in collaboration with the Norwegian architecture office 70°N arkitektur, the Danish landscape studio Kristine Jensen, the Swedish lighting firm Ljusarkitektur and Atkins engineers.
+The project was realized in collaboration with the Norwegian architecture office 70°N arkitektur, the Danish landscape studio Kristine Jensen, the Swedish lighting firm Ljusarkitektur and Atkins engineers.